MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

 The URL can contain a maximum of 1,024 characters.
 If the URL does not specify a protocol, the system uses the HTTP protocol when a user clicks the ad.
 If the URL specifies the HTTP protocol when you add an ad, the service will remove the http:// protocol string (the HTTP protocol string does not count against the 1,024 character limit); however, the service will not remove an HTTPS protocol string (https://) from the URL.

 > [!IMPORTANT]
-> If you are currently using Destination URLs, you must eventually replace them with Final URLs.
+> If you are currently using Destination URLs, you must replace them with Final URLs.
 For more information, see [URL Tracking with Upgraded URLs](../guides/url-tracking-upgraded-urls.md).

-**Add:** Optional
+**Add:** Not allowed.
+The destination URL is deprecated, and instead you must set the [Final Url](#finalurl) field.
 **Update:** Optional.
-If no value is set for the update, this setting is not changed.
-If you set this field to the *delete_value* string, the prior setting is removed.
+The destination URL is deprecated, and instead you must set the [Final Url](#finalurl) field.
+You can either leave this field empty or set it to the *delete_value* string.
 **Delete:** Read-only

 ## <a name="sitelinkextensionlinktext"></a>Sitelink Extension Link Text
 The site-link text displayed in the ad.

-If you specify *Sitelink Extension Description1* or *Sitelink Extension Description2* then the display text can contain a maximum of 25 characters; otherwise, the display text can contain a maximum of 35 characters.
-If any Traditional Chinese characters are included, the limits are 11 characters given *Sitelink Extension Description1* or *Sitelink Extension Description2*, and 15 characters otherwise.
+If you specify [Sitelink Extension Description1](#sitelinkextensiondescription1) or [Sitelink Extension Description2](#sitelinkextensiondescription2) then the display text can contain a maximum of 25 characters; otherwise, the display text can contain a maximum of 35 characters.
+If any Traditional Chinese characters are included, the limits are 11 characters given [Sitelink Extension Description1](#sitelinkextensiondescription1) or [Sitelink Extension Description2](#sitelinkextensiondescription2), and 15 characters otherwise.
 Each Traditional Chinese character countes as two characters and each English character will count only as one character.

 **Add:** Required
-**Update:** Optional.
-If no value is set for the update, this setting is not changed.
+**Update:** Required
 **Delete:** Read-only

 ## <a name="startdate"></a>Start Date